jmonlong/sv-nicu/README.md

 ### Local re-assembly of tier 1 SVs

-Supporting reads identified by Sniffles are extracted and assembled using shasta.
+Supporting reads identified by Sniffles are extracted and assembled using [shasta](https://github.com/chanzuckerberg/shasta).
-The assembled sequenced is then aligned to the reference genome with minimap2 and the (potentially) fine-tuned SV identified using SVIM-asm.
+The assembled sequenced is then aligned to the reference genome with [minimap2](https://github.com/lh3/minimap2) and the (potentially) fine-tuned SV identified using [SVIM-asm](https://github.com/eldariont/svim-asm).
-Is this re-assembled SV is similar to the original Sniffles call, it is used to update its breakpoint definition.
+If this re-assembled SV is similar to the original Sniffles call, it is used to update its breakpoint definition.

 This module is enabled by default.
 To disable it, add `amb=false` to the `--config` options.